neilbaldwin/KOII-tips-and-tricks/readme.md

 Punch-In FX on Pad 6 is a send to the Master Effect so if you change your Master Effect this will affect the Punch-In FX on that pad.

 ---
+## Sound Edit

+#### Sound Edit Fine Adjustments
+You can make fine adjustments to the X or Y values by using + or - while holding SHIFT.
+To swap between changing the X or Y value just move either knob slightly.

+#### Pitching Down A Sample
+* Sound Mode + Y Knob: affects sample playback rate regardless of MIDI in etc. Does not affect other pads
+* Fader + Tuning: can transposed note playback down by 1 octave and affects all other pads in the group
+* Pitch: can transpose up or down by 5 semitones, affects sample pitch rather than MIDI note
+* Keys button + minus ( - key ): can transpose down by 4 octaves.
+Does not affect playback when you adjust settings in Sound Edit
+* Keys + 8: will, in Major scale mode, transpose down a further octave
+* MIDI Root Note (MID screen in Sound Edit mode) inversely transposes the note.
+Going from C4 to C8 offers 4 additional octaves down.

+Combining these methods enables you to transpose down by about 10 octaves.

+---
 ## Looper

 ### General